magiconline/quickServer/README.md

 	- Open a folder, right click the background and choose "Open Folder With quickServer".
 3. Input new host and port such as 0.0.0.0:80 or press enter to use default.

-# Build from source
-1. Build an exe.
-	`go build -o .\build\quickServer[64|32].exe .`

-2. Using Visual Studio to add right click function.
-	Open "Setup32.sln" or "Setup64.sln" with Visual Studio.
-Change file path if you need it.
-Then build new msi/exe file.
 # Others
-Welcome to use, test and modify it.
+Welcome to use, test and improve it.